micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 3.md

 All go to one place: all are from the dust, and all return to dust.

 ###### 21
-Who[^g] knows the spirit of the sons of men, which goes upward, and the spirit of the animal, which goes down to the earth?
+Who knows the spirit of the sons of men, which goes upward, and the spirit of the animal, which goes down to the earth?

 ###### 22
-So I perceived that nothing _is_ better than that a man should rejoice in his own works, for that _is_ his [^h]heritage.
+So I perceived that nothing _is_ better than that a man should rejoice in his own works, for that _is_ his heritage.
 For who can bring him to see what will happen after him?